 Contests and Scholarships

-Several scholarships will be awarded in the amounts of $1,000 and $500.
+Scholarships will be awarded in the amounts of $1,000 (1 to 2 scholarships) and $500 (3 to 4 scholarships).
 The scholarship recipient will be eligible to receive her scholarship after graduation from high school and must utilize the award within one year of graduation, unless other arrangements are made with the committee.
 The scholarship check will be mailed directly to the university or higher educational institution to be applied toward tuition.
 Unused funds will revert back to the Statewide Gold Award Scholarship Endowment Fund.

 Requirements to Apply